Adam and Eve

 Frölich 1588, Adam & Eve

-Frölich also includes a woodcut of the expulsion from Paradise.
+Frölich also included a copy of Holbeins Expulsion from Paradise.

 ADAM und EVA durch den Fall,